Student Research Award - LSC-CyFair

 - Faculty serving on the evaluation committee will not be able to evaluate projects they nominated.
 They will, however, be able to evaluate all remaining projects.

-- Only projects using at least 3 library sources (books or articles in print or library databases) completed during the summer 2012, fall 2012, or spring 2013 semesters are eligible.
+- Only projects using at least 3 library sources (books or articles in print or library databases) completed during the summer 2018, fall 2018, winter 2018/19 mini-term, or spring 2019 semesters are eligible.

 - Projects must include a bibliography or works cited in MLA, APA, Chicago, Turabian, or AMA format based on the assigning faculty's preference.